PoliticalGraveyard.com

 Ash, Harry — Democrat.
 Candidate for West Virginia state house of delegates 5th District, 1964.
 Still living as of 1964.

 Ash, James — of Buffalo, Erie County, N.Y.
 Republican.
-Alternate delegate to Republican National Convention from New York, 1900.
+Member of New York state assembly from Erie County 3rd District, 1880; alternate delegate to Republican National Convention from New York, 1900.
 Burial location unknown.

 Ash, James C. (b.
 1871) — of Garden City, Clark County, S.Dak.
 Born October 16, 1871.
 Republican.
 Member of South Dakota state house of representatives 30th District, 1927-32.
 Burial location unknown.

 Ash, Michael Derek — of Jefferson County, Ky.
 Republican.
-Candidate in primary for U.S. Representative from Kentucky 3rd District, 1986.
+Candidate for U.S. Representative from Kentucky 3rd District, 1986.
 Still living as of 1986.

 Ash, Simon — of Brooklyn, Kings County, N.Y.
 Republican.
 Member of New York state assembly from Kings County 6th District, 1902.
 Burial location unknown.